Water Weight Calculator

 How Much Does Water Weigh?

-The weight of a volume of water can be found given the density, which is the mass compared to the volume.
+The weight of a volume of water can be found given the density, which is the mass per unit volume.
 The density of water is 1 kilogram per liter (kg/L) at 39.2° F or 4° C, but the precise density depends on the temperature.

 In common US measures, one gallon of water weighs 8.345 pounds.

-The density of water varies slightly at different temperatures which will impact the weight of for the same volume.
+The density of water varies slightly at different temperatures, which affects the precise weight per volume.

 How to Calculate the Weight of Water

-1 gram is equal to 0.035274 ounces so to get a result in ounces simply multiply the grams by 0.035274.
-You can also use our weight conversion calculators to convert from grams and kilograms to pounds and ounces.
+1 gram of water is equal to 0.035274 ounces, so to get a result in ounces, simply multiply the grams by 0.035274.
+You can also use our weight converter to convert from grams and kilograms to pounds and ounces.

 Weight of Water for Different Volumes